chadgeary/cloudblock/azure/README.md

 # Be in the azure subdirectory
 cd ~/cloudblock/azure/

-# Move vars file to be untracked by git
+# Move vars file to be untracked by git, if not already done.
-mv az.tfvars pvars.tfvars
+if [ -f pvars.tfvars ]; then echo "pvars exists, not overwriting"; else mv az.tfvars pvars.tfvars; fi

 # Pull cloudblock updates
 git pull